 Step 6.
 Salt: You gotta have it.

-I bring up salt since so many people want to cut it out completely due to dietary restrictions.
+Many people want to cut out salt due to dietary restrictions.

 Salt acts as a control pedal for yeast.
 Without salt, your yeast will rise too high, too fast, and give out when you need it most.